zopefoundation/mongopersist/src/mongopersist/README.txt

   >>> dm2.root['stephan'].name = u'Stephan Richter'

 However, in the mean time another transaction modifies the object.
-(We will do this here directly via Mongo for simplicity.)
+(We will do this here directly via mongoDB for simplicity.)

   >>> _ = dm2._conn[DBNAME][person_cn].update(
   ...     {'name': u'Stephan <Unknown>'},